How can I add AI to Zendesk? A practical guide for 2026

 -

-Create a special admin user account just for the AI agent.
+Create a dedicated admin user account for the AI agent to ensure clear tracking.

 -

-Dig deep into the settings to give that user specific API access and permissions.
+Configure settings to provide precise API access and permissions.

 -

-Set up and prioritize a bunch of automation triggers to make sure the AI jumps in at the right moment without messing up your existing workflows.
+Prioritize automation triggers to make sure the AI assists at the right moment within your established workflows.

-First off, Zendesk’s best AI features, like the smart triage and advanced automation, aren’t part of the standard plans.
-You have to buy the "Advanced AI" add-on, which costs an extra $50 per agent, per month.
+Zendesk's advanced AI features, like smart triage and automation, are available through the "Advanced AI" options, which are priced at $50 per agent, per month.

 -